simmsa/personal-website-source/src/pages/blog/dataviz-part1/index.md

 ---
-title: Real World Data Visualization With Python and Matplotlib Part 1
+title: Real World Data Visualization With Python and matplotlib Part 1
 description: Finding data and working with matplotlib
 date: "2019-03-07"
 published: true
-tags: "Python, matplotlib, dataviz"
+tags: "Python, matplotlib, Data Visualization"
 hero: "January-2019-NWTC-Temp-2m-Plot-cropped.png"
 hero_description: "Temperature data rendered by matplotlib"
 ---

 This the first part in a multipart series on real world data visualization with python and matplotlib.
-Links to other posts will be added as they are created.
+I will add links to other posts as they become available.

 [Python](https://www.python.org/) and [matplotlib] are powerful tools for parsing and visualizing data.
-Python is an easy to use scripting language with many awesome tools for working with various types of data.
-Matplotlib, in my opinion, is the most comprehensive and easiest to use data visualization tool out there.
+Python is an easy to use scripting language with awesome tools for working with data.
+Matplotlib is the most comprehensive and easiest to use data visualization tool in Python.
 Together they can help extract meaning from data.

 # Finding Data

-There are [petabytes](https://en.wikipedia.org/wiki/Petabyte) of data that exist in the world today, so finding some data is not a problem.
+[Petabytes](https://en.wikipedia.org/wiki/Petabyte) of data exist in the world today, so finding some data is not a problem.
 But finding the right data for you is the challenge.

 When you are looking for data to visualize the data set you choose needs:

 1. Data you are familiar with and understand

    - This helps immensely when sanitizing the data.
-If you don't know what a bogus value looks like your plot can convey the wrong information, or just look wrong.
+If you don't know what a bogus value looks like your plot can convey the wrong information.

-2. An easily parseable data format like [`json`](https://en.wikipedia.org/wiki/JSON) or [`csv`](https://en.wikipedia.org/wiki/Comma-separated_values)
+2. A parseable data format like [`json`](https://en.wikipedia.org/wiki/JSON) or [`csv`](https://en.wikipedia.org/wiki/Comma-separated_values)

-    - Anything in html, xml, or other formats will need to be processed, which can be difficult and time consuming (it is possible, just outside the scope of this post)
+   - Anything in html, xml, or other formats needs processing, which can be difficult and time consuming (for python xml parsing look into [beautiful soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/))

 3. Customizable data intervals
-    - This allows you to iterate quickly on a small data set before working with a larger data set, which can be slow.
+   - This allows you to iterate on a small data set before working with a larger data set, which can be slow.

 Given these suggestions we are going to start with a data set that I am familiar with, [weather data][weather_data] from the [National Renewable Energy Lab](https://www.nrel.gov/) [National Wind Technology Center](https://www.nrel.gov/nwtc/) in [Boulder Colorado](https://en.wikipedia.org/wiki/Boulder,_Colorado).